 Alia Bhatt Is Feeling A 'Whole Lotta Love' In Ooty; Are You Listening Ranbir?

-Alia Bhatt who is currently shooting for 'Sadak 2' in Ooty, recently took out a break from her busy schedule to spend some time with her family.
+Alia Bhatt who is currently shooting for 'Sadak 2' in Ooty, recently took a break from her busy schedule to spend some time with her family.
 Later, the 'Gully Boy' actress took to her Instagram page to share a cute picture where she is seen posing with her mother Soni Razdan and sister Shaheen Bhatt.

 The netizens couldn't get over the lovely picture and showered it with a lot of praises.
 Have a look at it here.